 Key Differences

 In a standard NFL parlay, each leg must hit for your ticket to win.
-It pairs many legs into one ticket, and the potential rewards increase as you add more legs.
+It pairs multiple legs into one ticket, and the potential rewards increase as you add more picks.
 However, it only takes one leg to lose to destroy the whole ticket.
-Conversely, a progressive parlay in the NFL offers a safety, but the number of losses is limited depending on the provider.
-It also provides reduced payouts depending on how many legs you lose in your ticket.
-Straight bets are far apart.
+Conversely, a progressive parlay in the NFL offers a safety cushion, but the number of losses is limited depending on the provider.
+It also provides reduced payouts contingent on how many legs you lose in your ticket.
+Straight bets are a different animal.
 You place each bet alone and settle the outcome independently.
+Since there are fewer outcomes to predict, moneyline bets often carry shorter odds than wagering on multiple games or bet types.

 Risk and Reward